Selecting the Best Colleges for You

 Admissions Standards and Selectivity

 You should not pay much attention to this criteria until the end of the college selection process.
 Considering this criterion earlier may result in the premature elimination of potential schools.
-For example, unless prestige is considered very important to you, you may reduce your choices to the Ivy League schools before you have had a chance to consider, say, the honors program at the University of Maryland.
+For example, unless prestige is considered very important to you, you may reduce your choices to the Ivy League colleges before you have had a chance to consider, say, the honors program at the University of Maryland.
 Do yourself a favor and cast as wide a net as possible.